Special Educational Needs and Disability

 The specialist TAs within the SEND Team have lengthy and wide-ranging experience of working with children with a variety of special needs, including autism training.
 SEND staff have extensive experience of working with children and families in different settings and have undertaken training courses in areas of mental health, therapy and family support including ‘Theraplay.’

-All staff incuding those within the SEND Team attend training courses related to specific difficulties or areas of practice to keep their knowledge updated.
+All staff including those within the SEND Team attend training courses related to specific difficulties or areas of practice to keep their knowledge updated.
 We also benefit from working with other local schools and sharing expertise across sites.
 We have a wealth of expertise which we can access externally, depending on the needs of the child.

 What is the SEND register?

 The SEND (Special Educational Needs and Disability) Register is a list of children who need extra help because they have some sort of difficulty that affects their learning.

 With some children their area of difficulty is clear.
 With other children the actual difficulty is less clear, but because they are not making good progress, additional support needs to be put in place.
 Children can be placed on the SEND Register because they have difficulties in any of these areas:

 - Communication and Interaction Difficulties (includes Autistic Spectrum Disorder

 - Social, Emotional or Mental Health Difficulties (includes behavioural difficulties)